 Students whose concerns or service requests are not timely resolved at the departmental level may file a grievance with the University Ombudsman.
 The ombudsman is charged with resolving disputes within the University community and does not act on behalf of any party, but rather as an advocate for fairness between all parties.
-Student grievances should be addressed to:
+Student grievances should be emailed to ombudsman@uagrantham.edu or mailed to:

 Office of the Ombudsman University of Arkansas Grantham 2404 N University Ave.
-Little Rock, AR 72207 Ombudsman@grantham.edu
+Little Rock, AR 72207